-As of May 17, 2017, the closing date of the Acquisition, Cenovus has a 100 percent working interest in Narrows Lake.
+Cenovus has a 100 percent working interest in Narrows Lake.
 Narrows Lake is located adjacent to Christina Lake and has a reservoir depth up to 375 meters below the surface.
-Narrows Lake will be Cenovus's first demonstration application of solvent aided process in conjunction with SAGD.

 In 2012, Cenovus received regulatory approval for phases A, B and C for 130,000 gross barrels per day of production capacity.
-Initial work on phase A, a 45,000 gross barrels per day phase, with potential to increase to 65,000 gross barrels per day with the addition of solvent depending on ultimate solvent performance, commenced in the third quarter of 2013.
-Due to the low commodity price environment, Cenovus has deferred new construction spending on phase A. It is expected that the future development of Narrows Lake will benefit from the existing infrastructure and resources at Christina Lake, which is expected to lower overall costs.
+Due to the low commodity price environment, and historically high price differentials and curtailment, Cenovus has deferred new construction spending on phase A. It is expected that the future development of Narrows Lake will benefit from the existing infrastructure and resources at Christina Lake, which is expected to lower overall costs.